-1. For the purpose of examining the work submitted by a candidate, the Dean of the relevant faculty shall appoint a Committee consisting of two External Examiners selected from a list supplied by the School and two or more members of the teaching staff of the University of St Andrews, one of whom shall be of professorial standing, or recognised equivalent.
-If, following a report from the Committee of Examiners, the Dean is of the opinion that the work submitted constitutes an original and sufficiently substantial contribution to knowledge by the candidate, the candidate shall be awarded the degree.
+1. For the purpose of examining the work submitted by a candidate, the Assistant Vice-Principal (Dean of Arts and Divinity) shall appoint a committee consisting of two external examiners selected from a list supplied by the School and two or more members of the teaching staff of the University, one of whom shall be of professorial standing, or recognised equivalent.
+If, following a report from the examining committee, the Assistant Vice-Principal (Dean of Arts and Divinity) is of the opinion that the work submitted constitutes an original and sufficiently substantial contribution to knowledge by the candidate, the candidate shall be awarded the degree.

-V. Appeal Procedure
+IV.
+Appeal procedure